Passing data to the process

 <mappings>

-<!-- Mapping the "telefon" field from the application to the "phoneNumber" variable in the process -->
+<!-- Mapping the "phone" field from the request to the "phoneNumber" variable in the process -->

 <mapping mid="telefonKontaktowy" externalId="phoneNumber" dataType=""